dlespiau/patchwork/docs/development.rst

 development headers.
 For the MySQL/MariaDB setups these are ``mariadb-devel`` (Fedora), ``libmysqlclient-dev`` (Debian)

-2. Create a new virtual environement.
+2. Create a new virtual environment.

 Inside a virtual env, we'll just install the dependencies needed for patchwork and run it from there.